Lapland (Sweden)

-Lapland, also known by its Swedish name Lappland, is the northernmost province of Sweden.
+Lapland, also known by its Swedish name Lappland, is the largest and northernmost province of Sweden.
 It borders the Swedish provinces of Jämtland, Ångermanland, Västerbotten, and Norrbotten, as well as Norway and Finland.
 Nearly a quarter of Sweden's land area is in Lapland.

 The historical province of Lapland originally extended further eastward.
 However, in 1809 the Russian Empire annexed the eastern part of Sweden and formed the Grand Duchy of Finland in that territory.
 This effectively split Lapland into a Swedish part and a Finnish part, both of which still exist today.
 Swedish Lapland primarily consists of the inland parts of Västerbotten County in the south and Norrbotten County in the north.
 It has the coldest climates of Sweden, with vast seasonal differences caused by the high latitudes and the inland location.